- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 If you or your loved one has been experiencing any of these above symptoms as a result of food addiction, seek out professional help immediately to work through these pertinent issues.

-Physical Effects – A food addiction can result in many negative physical consequences on the body as an excess of food is consumed.
+Food addiction can result in many negative physical consequences on the body as an excess of food is consumed.
 These are some physical effects that may be experienced:

 - Heart disease